bakpakin/Fennel/api.md

   disable sandboxing.
 * `unfriendly`: disable friendly compiler/parser error messages.

+You can pass the string `"_COMPILER"` as the value for `env`; it will cause the code to be run/compiled in a context which has all compiler-scoped values available.
+This can be useful for macro modules or compiler plugins.

 Note that only the `fennel` module is part of the public API.
 The other modules (`fennel.utils`, `fennel.compiler`, etc) should be considered compiler internals subject to change.